learnopensourc/osx/README.md

 Running the run.sh script will present the following options:

-    Setup:
+    Boot:
+      B:  Create boot disk.
+    Install:
       b:  Apply basic system settings.
+      t:  Install development tools.
       h:  Install Homebrew software.
       a:  Install application software.
-      x:  Install application extensions.
+      x:  Install application software extensions.
       d:  Apply software defaults.
-      s:  Setup and configure installed software.
+      s:  Setup installed software.
-      i:  Install everything (i.e. executes all options, listed above, top to bottom).
+      i:  Install everything (i.e. executes all install options).
     Manage:
       c:  Check status of managed software.
       C:  Caffeinate machine.
       ua: Uninstall application software.
-      ux: Uninstall application extension.
+      ux: Uninstall application software extension.
       ra: Reinstall application software.
-      rx: Reinstall application extension.
+      rx: Reinstall application software extension.
       w:  Clean work (temp) directory.
       q:  Quit/Exit.

-Choose option 'i' to run all install tasks or select a specific option to run a single task.
-Each task is designed to be re-run if necessary.
+Choose option 'i' to run all install options or select a specific option to run a single task.
+Each option is designed to be re-run if necessary.
 This can also be handy for performing upgrades, re- running a missing/failed install, etc.

 The options prompt can be skipped by passing the desired option directly to the run.sh script.
 For example, executing "./run.sh i" will execute the complete software install process.

 It is recommended that the machine be rebooted after all install tasks have completed.
-Feel free to delete the osx project directory afterwards...or keep it around for future upgrades.
+Feel free to delete the osx project directory afterwards or keep it around for future upgrades.

 ## Customization